 - It is a small world.
 Network like crazy and help others whenever you can.

 A few other general things that I have noted over the years include:

 - Being happy is critical.
 This means different things to different people.
 To me, I have to be learning and being challenged.
-I had repetition.
+I hate repetition.

 - Life is too short.
 If you feel strongly about something, be a change agent to make it happen.
 Don’t just complain…bring a solution to the table.

 - You never know everything.
 And, you can learn from everyone…both above and below you.

 - Myers-Briggs and other frameworks are helpful.
 Understanding the framework and motivations that people bring to the table is important.